OGGM/oggm-edu/docs/mb_simulator.rst

     :class: toggle

     - Accumulation and ablation at ELA appr. two times larger at Hintereisferner compared to Echaurren Norte.
-    - *Advanced*: This results in a larger Mass-Balance gradient around the ELA for Hintereisferner.
+    - *Advanced*: This results in a larger MB gradient around the ELA for Hintereisferner.
 How this influences the glacier flow can be explored with the `Glacier Simulator (Mass-balance gradient)`_.
     - Higher ELA for Echauren Norte is a result of less annual precipitation and higher temperatures.